tarof429/stuckathome/rhcsa/README.md

 If your run a container as a root user, then UIDs are mapped to the container without issues.

-If you run rootless containers then you need to do some more work.
+If you want to run rootless containers then you need to do some more work.
 Below are the steps, followed by just the description:

 ```sh
 # Run the container with no options.
 This will result in an error message saying credentials are missing.